leszekr/leszekr.github.io/index.md

 I'm a developer based in Tokyo, JAPAN, originally from [Torun, POLAND](http://www.torun.pl/en).

-I had some [publications related to neural networks](https://umk.academia.edu/LeszekRybicki) in the past.
-I especially enjoyed reinforcement learning and data visualization.
+I wear many hats.

+Sometimes I'm a matematician.
+I love the aspect of math where I get to solve a puzzle.
+The answer is out there, dictated by the laws of logic.

+I can be creative.
+I enjoy making data easy to see and pleasant for the eyes.
+I'm driven by making user-focused products.
+Nothing makes me more proud than the thought that something I created is useful to someone.

+I believe that technology, be it hardawre, software or services should be designed in a way to improve, rather than replace, human beings.
+Enhance our senses, sharpen our memory and focus our thoughts.

+> “When we invented the personal computer,<br>
+> we created a new kind of bicycle... <br>
+> a new man-machine partnership... <br>
+> a new generation of entrepreneurs.” <br>
+> — Steve Jobs, c.
+1980

-Currently, I'm working at [Cookpad](https://info.cookpad.com/), R&D department, on image-related using deep neural networks.
+Currently, I'm working at [Cookpad](https://info.cookpad.com/)'s R&D department, on image-related tasks using deep neural networks.
 My tools include:

  - [Tensorflow](https://www.tensorflow.org)
  - [Keras](https://keras.io)